-You may submit comments, identified by NOAA-NMFS-2012-0023, by any one of the following methods:
+You may submit comments on this document, identified by NOAA-NMFS-2012-0214, by any of the following methods:

-Electronic Submission: Submit all electronic public comments via the Federal e-Rulemaking Portal http://www.regulations.gov.
-To submit comments via the e-Rulemaking Portal, first click the “submit a comment” icon, then enter NOAA-NMFS-2012-0023 in the keyword search.
+Electronic Submission: Submit all electronic public comments via the Federal e-Rulemaking Portal www.regulations.gov.
+To submit comments via the e-Rulemaking Portal, first click the “submit a comment” icon, then enter NOAA-NMFS-2012-0213 in the keyword search.
 Locate the document you wish to comment on from the resulting list and click on the “Submit a Comment” icon on that line.

 Mail: Address written comments to Glenn Merrill, Assistant Regional Administrator, Sustainable Fisheries Division, Alaska Region NMFS, Attn: Ellen Sebastian.
 Mail comments to P.O.
 Box 21668, Juneau, AK 99802-1668.

 Fax: Address written comments to Glenn Merrill, Assistant Regional Administrator, Sustainable Fisheries Division, Alaska Region NMFS, Attn: Ellen Sebastian.
 Fax comments to 907-586-7557.

 Hand delivery to the Federal Building: Address written comments to Glenn Merrill, Assistant Regional Administrator, Sustainable Fisheries Division, Alaska Region NMFS, Attn: Ellen Sebastian.
 Deliver comments to 709 West 9th Street, Room 420A, Juneau, AK.